learn-co-students/programming-univbasics-4-array-concept-review-lab-london-web-091619/README.md

-# Using Loops and Arrays to Find Data
+lea# Using Loops and Arrays to Find Data

 ## Learning Goals